dabamos/openadms-node/docs/source/running.rst

 =====================

-OpenADMS can either be started from the command-line or by executing the graphical launcher ``openadms-launcher.pyw``.
+OpenADMS can either be started from the command-line or by executing the graphical launcher ``openadms-node-launcher.pyw``.
 The path to the configuration file as well as additional options have to be set by using command-line arguments.

 .. _openadms-launcher-screenshot: